m-hennig/automatic_browser/README.md

 >...we are unfashioned creatures, but half made up, if one wiser, better, dearer than ourselves – such a friend ought to be – do not lend his aid to perfectionate our weak and faulty natures.

-"Google Chrome Hal" Icon courtesy [Xylomon](http://xylomon.deviantart.com/)
+"Google Chrome Hal" icon courtesy [Patrick Geller](http://xylomon.deviantart.com/)

 ### Copyright/License